Schiller Institute for Integrated Science and Society

 Global Public Health and the Common Good

-Boston College offers an undergraduate minor and a range of courses in Global Public Health and the Common Good through the Schiller Institute for Integrated Science and Society.
+Boston College offers a 12-course (36 credit) newly launched undergraduate major and a 6-course (18 credit) minor as well as a range of courses in the Global Public Health and the Common Good academic program.
+The Global Public Health and the Common Good program is offered through the Connell School of Nursing with an academic partnership with the Schiller Institute.
 Our entry-level courses are open to students from across Boston College and are designed to introduce students in any field of study to core concepts in public health.

-Enrollment in the six-course (18 credit) minor in Global Public Health and the Common Good is by a competitive application submitted in the spring of the freshman or sophomore year.
-Students accepted into the minor have the opportunity to delve deeply into epidemiology, the core science of public health, and to pursue coursework and research in diverse areas of public health such as infectious disease epidemiology, the epidemiology of cancer, children’s environmental health, environmental epidemiology, nutritional epidemiology, and refugee health.
+Enrollment in the major or minor in Global Public Health and the Common Good is by a competitive application submitted in the spring of the freshman or sophomore year.
+Students accepted into the program have the opportunity to delve deeply into epidemiology, the core science of public health, and to pursue coursework and research in diverse areas of public health such as infectious disease epidemiology, the epidemiology of cancer, children’s environmental health, environmental epidemiology, nutritional epidemiology, and refugee health.
 A distinctive future of the minor is its strong emphasis on the ethical, moral, and legal foundations of global public health.

-The minor provides opportunities for academic and experiential learning, reflection, and service in the United States and overseas.
+The Program for Global Public Health and the Common Good at Boston College provides opportunities for academic and experiential learning, reflection, and service in the United States and overseas.

 Print